 It can actually be harder to make a decision when you have more jobs to choose from.
 You may have to juggle multiple job offers, which can be stressful.
 Take the time to evaluate each offer and to carefully compare employee benefit packages.
 It’s not all about the money – the benefits and perks you’re being offered are important too, and some perks can be negotiated in a job offer.

 When you’re job hunting in a buyer’s market, you’re in the driver’s seat, and you can pick and choose between jobs to find the one that’s the best match.
 Don’t rush into a decision.
 Take the time to carefully consider all options.
-Forget out the ones you didn’t take once your decision is made and get ready to start your new job.
+Forget about the ones you didn’t take once your decision is made; instead, focus on the future and get ready to start your new job.